kvncn/XTank-A3/README.md

-COMPILE TIME FLEXIBLITY:
+RUN TIME FLEXIBLITY:

-  -can change type of tank at line 80 of XTankServer
+  -can change type of tank when a new client starts (terminal std input)

     "standard" for the standard tank with 100 health and 50 damage.
 Represented by light blue color

     "bomb" for the bomb tank with 100 health and 100 damage.
 Represented by a dark red color

     "turtle" for the turtle tank with 200 health and 50 damage.
 Represented by a dark green color

-  -can select different type maze at line 235 of XTANK UI
+  -can select different type maze at server start (terminal std input)

 TIPS FOR TESTING: